Skip to content

 Early Life and Background

-Growing up in Gdynia, a active port city in the Pomeranian Voivodeship, Maria Stragan developed an early interest in fashion and public performance.
-The seaside environment of her hometown, known for its shipbuilding heritage and fast-paced cultural scene, provided a active backdrop to her formative years.
+Growing up in Gdynia, a vibrant port city in the Pomeranian Voivodeship, Maria Stragan developed an early interest in fashion and public performance.
+The seaside environment of her hometown, known for its shipbuilding heritage and bustling cultural scene, provided a dynamic backdrop to her formative years.

 Beauty Pageant Achievements